Agriculture syllabus for Jamb

 paragraph

-The aim of the Unified Tertiary Matriculation Examination syllabus in Agriculture is to prepare the candidates
+The aim of the Unified Tertiary Matriculation Examination syllabus in Agriculture is to prepare the candidatesfor the Board's examination.
+It is designed to test their achievement of the course objectives.

 paragraph

-It might interest you to know that some of the course objectives for Jamb Agriculture are to: stimulate and sustain their interest in Agricultue, acquire basic knowledge and pracitcal skills in Agriculture, acquire the
+It might interest you to know that some of the course objectives for Jamb Agriculture are to: stimulate and sustain

-knowledge of interpretation and the use of data etc
+their interest in Agricultue, acquire basic knowledge and pracitcal skills in Agriculture, acquire theknowledge of interpretation and the use of data etc

 paragraph